rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     chown nova:nova /etc/nova/*.{conf,json,ini}

 On compute nodes load the nbd module.
-The start script will do this also, but we do this here to ensure that there are no problems with loading the module:
+The start script does this also, but we do this here to ensure that there are no problems with loading the module:

     modprobe nbd
     depmod

-And lastly, create the needed nova Upstart script:
+And lastly, create the needed nova upstart script:

     cat > /etc/init/nova-compute.conf << EOF
     description "Nova compute worker"